 The story of Ebed-Melech goes far beyond a historical vignette.
-Concluding his series, Charles Whitaker shows how the story is an allegory of God's grace to the Gentiles.
+His story is an allegory of God's grace to the Gentiles.

-Paul refers to the church as "the Israel of God."
-Why?
-Why not "the Judah of God," or "the Ephraim of God" or "the Galilee of God?"
-Why did God not inspire Paul to call the church by Israel's original name, Jacob—"the Jacob of God?"
-Charles Whitaker explains.
+Paul refers to the church as 'the Israel of God.'
+Why not 'the Judah of God'?
+Why did God not inspire Paul to call the church "the Jacob of God"?

 As we participate in the New Covenant, we go through the stages of justification, sanctification, and ultimately glorification as part of Christ's body.

 The New Covenant, which writes God's law onto the heart, in no way does away with any aspect of the law.
 Works do not justify us, they sanctify us.

 John Ritenbaugh highlights how the witness of the apostles, particularly miraculous healings performed in the name of Jesus Christ, brought them into conflict with the established Jewish leaders, the entrenched Sadducees and the Sanhedrin.
 Peter used the s. . .

 We understand that the Kingdom of God stands at the center of the gospel message Jesus Christ brought, but while we are well aware of its future rule over mankind, many do not realize it also has past and present aspects.
 This article explores the ancient . . .